-- 1. To detect trends in the density of as many landbird species (including passerines, near passerines, and galliformes) as possible throughout accessible areas of five NCCN parks during the breeding season. - 2.
+- To detect trends in the density of as many landbird species (including passerines, near passerines, and galliformes) as possible throughout accessible areas of five NCCN parks during the breeding season. - 2.
 To track changes in the breeding season distribution of landbird species throughout accessible areas of the three large wilderness parks.

-Comparisons were made between data collected in 2018 and the previous 12 years of data collection (Siegel et al. 2008, Wilkerson et al. 2009b, 2010), Holmgren et al. 2011-2016) and are described in the results section of this report.
+In this report we make comparisons between data collected in 2019 and the previous 12 years of data collection (Siegel et al. 2008, Wilkerson et al. 2009b, 2010, Holmgren et al. 2011-2019).
 This report and subsequent annual reports for the Landbird Monitoring Project are intended primarily as administrative reports.
-More comprehensive analyses of the data, including trend analysis that accounts for the potentially confounding effects of variation in detectability and sampling effort, are conducted in conjunction with periodic detailed trend analyses.
-For the first trend analysis report, which summarizes data from 2005-2012, see Saracco et al. (2014).
-More recently, we developed a new analytical framework for this project that integrates several recent developments in Bayesian N-mixture modeling to assess landbird trends and evaluate the role of climatic and other spatiotemporal variables in driving those trends.
+More comprehensive analyses of these data, including trend analysis that accounts for the potentially confounding effects of variation in detectability and sampling effort, are conducted in conjunction with periodic detailed trend analyses.
+For the first trend analysis report summarizes data from 2005-2012 (Saracco et al. 2014).
+More recently, a new analytical framework has been developed for this project that integrates several recent developments in Bayesian N-mixture modeling to assess landbird trends and evaluate the role of climatic and other spatiotemporal variables in driving those trends.
 (Ray et al. 2017b).
-We have subsequently utilized the new framework in two published papers that evaluate population trends of dozens of birds across the NCCN parks (Ray et al. 2017a, 2019).
+Two papers that evaluate population trends of dozens of birds across the NCCN parks, using the new framework, have now been published (Ray et al. 2017a, 2019).